MarcelMeurer/WVD-Hydra/README.md

 The owner of this solution is ITProCloud GmbH, [info@itprocloud.com](mailto:info@itprocloud.com).

 Please make sure to send feedback and update the solution regularly.

+## Get help

+If you are not familiar with the first configuration and creating a service principal in Azure, write us a mail to give you free support: [info@itprocloud.com](mailto:info@itprocloud.com)